RaduTulcan/Spatio-Temporal-Model-Checker/README.md

 - `checker/optimized_version`: contains the implementation of the two optimized versions of our model checker
 - `formula_types`: contains all necessary classes and methods for the various operators of our logic and their evaluation
 - `parsers`: includes parser code for the different components of our language
-- 'tests': contains unit tests used to validate smaller components of the implementation before ExperimentRunner.py was completed.
+- `tests`: contains unit tests used to validate smaller components of the implementation before ExperimentRunner.py was completed.
 - `ExperimentRunner.py`: contains the code for the experiments included in the paper and detailed [below](#experiments).

 We aim for research-grade code, not production-grade.
 We make an effort to document key information, but we do not aim for user-friendly error messages and we permit significant code duplication, in part because this helps ensure that changes to implementation details in the optimized algorithms do not change the "baseline" performance, which is supposed to be stable.

+The unit tests in the "tests" directory do not need to be run to evaluate the claims of the paper, but if you wish to run them, you can invoke the Python interpreter on any test file, with the repository root on your Python path.

 ### Experiments
 The file `ExperimentRunner.py` contains the experiments conducted for our paper.
 This section will go over the experiments in detail.